Shanan Peters

 Shanan E. Peters

-My current research emphasis involves quantifying the geological record in order to better understand the processes that govern its formation and the role it has played in shaping the evolution of Earth systems.
+My current research emphasis involves quantifying the rock record in order to better understand the processes that govern its formation and the role its formation and destruction has played in shaping the evolution of Earth systems.
 Specifically, I use macrostratigraphy to test hypotheses that span a range of topics, including the evolution of marine and terrestrial life, biogeochemical cycling and global climate, and rates of rock cycling via crustal uplift and subsidence.
 I'm lucky to work with a great team consisting of postdoctoral fellows, students, and research staff.

 Meet the team »